Trains from Los Angeles to Atlanta

 With one of the biggest airports on the West Coast and several bus and train stops across the county, Los Angeles makes it easy to travel elsewhere in California, visit the neighboring Nevada, Arizona and Mexico, or take a flight to pretty much any other part of the world.

 Atlanta is the capital of Georgia and the largest city in the Peach State.
 Located in the heart of America’s South, Atlanta is one of the foremost economic and cultural hubs in the region and the United States in general.
+As such, it's among the best vacation destinations in Georgia.

 The city has played a major role in the Civil War and the Civil Rights Movement of the 1960s.
 As a result, across Atlanta you can find various museums and points of interest dedicated to the lives and works of various key figures in those events, including the Martin Luther King Jr. National Historic Site and the Atlanta History Center.
 Unsurprisingly, Atlanta is an important stop on our MLK Jr. itinerary.